mithi/react-philosophies/README.md

 5. Avoid prop drilling by using composition ([Michael Jackson](https://www.youtube.com/watch?v=3XaXKiXtNjw)). `Context` is not the solution for every state sharing problem
 6. Split giant `useEffect`s to smaller independent ones ([KCD: Myths about useEffect](https://epicreact.dev/myths-about-useeffect))
 7. Extract logic to hooks and helper functions
-8. To break a large component, it might be a good idea to have `logical` and `presentational` components (but not necessarily, use your best judgement)
-9. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo`, and `useEffect`
+8. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo`, and `useEffect`
-10. Do not put too many dependencies in `useCallback`, `useMemo`, and `useEffect`
+9. Do not put too many dependencies in `useCallback`, `useMemo`, and `useEffect`
-11. For simplicity, instead of having many `useState`s, consider using `useReducer` if some values of your state rely on other values of your state and previous state
+10. For simplicity, instead of having many `useState`s, consider using `useReducer` if some values of your state rely on other values of your state and previous state
-12. `Context` does not have to be global to your whole app.
+11. `Context` does not have to be global to your whole app.
 Put `Context` as low as possible in your component tree.
 Do this the same way you put variables, comments, states (and code in general) as close as possible to where they're relevant / being used.

 ### 💖 2.1 Avoid state management complexity by removing redundant states